+The Mayor is leading by example having introduced an interest-free Deposit Loan Scheme to give parents across the GLA Group the funds to cover the upfront costs of childcare.
+He is urging businesses and organisations across London to follow suit.
 The Mayor is also looking at how, through the London Plan, more space can be found for childcare by strengthening the requirement for developers and local authorities to deliver childcare provision within new developments, and for nursery provision to be provided within new primary schools.